September 17, 2025 (8mo ago) — last updated May 10, 2026 (13d ago)

 Q: Which habit gives the biggest return?

 A: Regular self-reflection.
-A simple habit of 5–10 minutes of focused journaling or mindfulness each day improves clarity and decision-making6.
+A simple habit of focused journaling or mindfulness each day improves clarity and decision-making6.

 Bottomline Q&A — Rapid Answers